CMU-17-214/f2025/labs/lab13.md

 # Lab 13: Design Pattern Review

 In this recitation, you will revisit three crucial design patterns: **Proxy**, **Composite**, and **Decorator**.
-For each pattern, your task is to articulate key aspects, discuss why they are beneficial or problematic, and demonstrate their use in UML diagram in the context of *Santorini's God Cards*.
+For each pattern, your task is to articulate key aspects, discuss why they are beneficial or problematic, and demonstrate their use in UML diagram.

 ## Deliverables